 Why This Beats TradFi

-Traditional capital formation is slow, exclusive, and extractive:
+Traditional capital formation is slow, exclusive, and extractive.

 IPO / SPAC